Potato croquettes made at home from scratch

 Cook till soft and prepare mash (as you will make your regular mashed potatoes) although these should be not soft and moist as regular mash, rather a bit towards the dryer side.

-If you prefer chop spring onions and mix into the mash.
+If you prefer chop spring onions and mix them into the mash.

-For a different flavor, you can also fry bacon, finely chopped, and mix into a mash.
+You can also fry bacon, finely chopped, and mix it into a mash for a different flavor.